Representative director and CEO Motohisa Yoshimura

 (1) Consolidated results

 Difference from the initial estimate

 *Unit: Million yen.
 Net income is profit attributable to owners of the parent.
-The revised estimates were announced in October 2018.
+Expenses for M&A is not included in the EBITDA.

 *Unit: Million yen.
 The composition ratio of operating income means the ratio of operating income to sales.